matipojo/ai-instructions/.ai_instructions/people.md

 ## Limitations

 - Don't use Slack for code reviews
-- Don't use Slack for project management
+- Use only in work hours
+- Wait for the response from the other person before sending another message